 Office of Alumnae Relations - The online directory lists alums by career, employer, and location which students may access using their 99#.
 Includes a world-wide directory of Smith Clubs.

 LinkedIn - The world's largest professional networking site.
 Join the Smith College LinkedIn group and groups for your field of interest.
+LinkedIn for Students features videos and quick tip sheets to help you create a great profile, find internships and jobs, and build your LinkedIn network.

 Informational Interviewing and the Art of Networking (PDF) - Our guide covering how to prepare for and set up a networking meeting, questions to ask, and follow-up actions.